-If not compliant, most likely you will be declined by life insurance companies.
+If you are not compliant, most likely, you will be declined by life insurance companies.

-Sleep Apnea is caused by complete obstruction of the airway or by a partial obstruction called Obstructive Hypopnea.
+Sleep Apnea is caused by complete airway obstruction or a partial obstruction called Obstructive Hypopnea.

 The obstruction occurs when the muscles in the upper part of the airway relax to the point where the airway collapses.